 The metacarpal bones are found within the hand and extend from the wrist and connect to the bones of the fingers.
 They are attached to the knuckles of each finger.
-Although there are 5 metacarpal bones in the hand, only the third has the styloid process.
+Although there are five metacarpal bones in hand, only the third has the styloid process.

 The middle finger is connected to the wrist through the styloid process of the metacarpal bone.
-This styloid process in the third metacarpal bone acts as a locking mechanism between the hand and the wrist bones.
+This styloid process in the third metacarpal bone acts as a locking mechanism between the hand and the wrist.

 This process allows the thumb and fingers to put more pressure on the hand, without which it will not be possible to grasp objects and use complex tools.

-Allows you to skillfully use tools with great precision.
+Allows you to use tools with remarkable precision and skillfully.

 Process of fifth metatarsal process